melisamadula/CDV01_Career_Goals_Reflection_MELMAD25531_FTO2506_GroupB_MelisaMadula_CDV01/README.md

 1. **Skills Analysis**:

-    - List your current skills and areas of expertise.
-    - Identify skills you need to develop or improve.
+    I currently have entry-level foundational html and css skills.
+I need to improve my foundation understanding and retention of the concepts needed.

 2. **Interests and Values**:

-    - Describe your key interests related to your career.
-    - What values are important to you in a work environment?
+    My key interests are varied across my qualification opportunities, as I'd be able to develop a wide variety of software from desktops to mobile applications and operating systems.
+I value a growth driven and supportive work environment.

 ### Part 2: Career Exploration Insights